SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling: Conclusion

 \section{Conclusion}

-In this work, we introduced \textsc{\ours}, a unified generative model that jointly samples building-block reaction graphs and atomic coordinates, thereby designing synthesizable molecules directly in Cartesian space.
-To enable training, we curated \ourdata, a new dataset of readily synthesizable molecules paired with low-energy 3D conformations. \textsc{\ours} achieves state-of-the-art performance across 3D molecular generation benchmarks, while natively returning a tractable synthetic route for each structure.
-The practical utility of \ours~is demonstrated in molecular inpainting to design easily synthesizable drug analogs with geometry constraints.
+In this work, we introduced \textsc{\ours}, a multimodal generative model that jointly samples building-block reaction graphs and atomic coordinates.
+Our chemistry-aware training procedures enable this model to learn to design synthesizable molecules directly in Cartesian space.
+To support this framework, we curated \ourdata, a new dataset family comprising 1.2M readily synthesizable molecules paired with 7.5M low-energy 3D conformations.

-With \textsc{\ours}, several future directions in synthesizability-aware 3D generation are possible.
-Beyond chemical graphs and conformers, property-conditioned generation—either through multimodal guidance or direct conditioning on binding pockets—could potentially yield new, high-affinity ligands.
-Additionally, the current constrained set of reactions and building blocks deliberately favor reliable, automated synthesis at the expense of breadth, and its expansion would open larger regions of chemical space.
-Beyond drug design, the same co-generative principle may be extended to materials discovery, where synthesizability and 3D accuracy are equally pivotal.